The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Means

-It is important to understand the volatility of rankings and to be deliberate and focus on managing the rankings only for priority keywords (those you have data on), not vanity keywords (those that it would be “cool” to rank for).
+It is essential to understand the volatility of rankings and to be deliberate and focus on managing the rankings only for priority keywords (those you have data on), not vanity keywords (those that it would be “cool” to rank for).

 Where to Get the Data